NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: Related literature

 In the literature, many NAS solutions address explicitly the problem of energy efficiency of deep neural networks by optimizing both the accuracy in a given task and the hardware requirements (e.g., the memory and the computational demand).
 These works belong to a family of solutions called Hardware-Aware NAS~\cite{HardwareNAS}.
 In this field, a promising research direction regards the design of neural networks in constrained environments.
 These NAS solutions permit to impose constraints on the neural network exploration to focus the search in the region of feasible solutions accommodating for the hardware requirements ~\cite{gambella_cnas_2022, micronas, hadas, li_automatic_2023}.
 Among the Hardware-Aware NAS solutions, some recent works propose NAS solutions for optimizing the design of neural networks for EENNs, which are briefly reviewed here.

 EExNAS~\cite{eexnas} is a first attempt to optimize an EENN with NAS.
 It accounts for only one EEC at a fixed position.
 Differently, ESAI~\cite{esai} is a NAS for EENNs in a Cloud setting.
 The EENN is organized into two sub-parts, i.e., a lighter one is processed locally and another heavier one on cloud.
 The early exit mechanism is used to decide where to send the samples to units (e.g., local or remote server) of a technological ecosystem.
-HADAS~\cite{hadas} presents a framework to design the backbone network and EECs by a two-level optimization with two different genetic algorithms.
+Both works operate on medical applications, the first focusing on Myocardial Infarction and Human Activity Recognition, and the second on the classification of dermoscopic images.
+HADAS~\cite{hadas} presents a framework to design the backbone network, the EECs, and the dynamic voltage and frequency scaling settings, by a two-level optimization with two different genetic algorithms.
 On the first level, HADAS selects the optimal backbone neural networks by sampling from a Once-For-All (OFA) supernet~\cite{ofa} and taking into consideration the hardware constraints, while on the second level, it enhances the chosen backbones with the EECs by automating the choice of their number and placement, trains the obtained EENNs, and then selects the optimal EENNs.
 The EENNs are trained by using the Knowledge Distillation (KD) approach.
+This NAS takes 2-3 GPU days on a cluster of 32 GPUs on CIFAR-100.

 A different approach suggests that the OFA can be enhanced and trained with early exits~\cite{sarti2023enhancing}.
 The work presents OFAv2, a novel OFA extending the OFAMobileNetv3 architecture by adding parallel blocks, additional dense skip connections, and implementing early exits.
 To support the redesign of the OFA, the training algorithm of the OFA, named Progressive Shrinking, has been expanded by adding two additional steps to handle the parallel blocks and the early exits, respectively.
 The NAS approach used in the experimental campaign relying on the novel OFA is evaluated on the Tiny Imagenet Dataset, a smaller version of Imagenet, which provides a significant increase in accuracy with respect to the original OFA architecture and maintains the computational efficiency.
+All in all, OFAV2 performs the search on a previously trained supernet specifically designed with multi-exits.